 Nina is a PhD research student at the University of Glasgow.
 Her area of research is in Ethics in Space Exploration.
-Her supervisors are Dr Mona Simion and second supervisor Dr Christoph Kelp.
+Her supervisors are Dr Mona Simion, Dr Christoph Kelp and Dr Glen Pettigrove.
 Nina is also a member of British Interplanetary Society (BIS).
 She is a space enthusiast and a member of international Mars Society and Mars Society UK.
 She is a keen campaigner for cleaning LEO (Lower Earth Orbit).
 She is an aspirational space explorer and in 2021 she applied for the vacancy of the ESA astronaut job.
 Although she passed all the medical tests she was refused on the basis that her MA’s not being in engineering or biology, as specified by ESA.

 Nina still hopes that one day she will be able to go up in space.

 Nina’s academic articles are regularly published in the SpaceFlight Magazine, which is one of the publications of the BIS.
 You can read her latest articles in the September 2021, December 2021 and January 2022 editions.

 In November 2021 Nina was one of the speakers at the British Interdisciplinary and Transdisciplinary Philosophical Thought, the conference organised by the British Postgraduate Philosophical Association BPPA.

 During COP 2021 in Glasgow Nina was holding whole day talks for the pupils at the Belmont Academy, (in South Ayrshire) on Space Junk and Pollution in Lower Earth Orbit.